Warning: This blog post inspired by of all things a ‘favorite’ of a photo, and is being written without too much direction where it will go.

 Top / Featured Image Credits: flickr photo by cogdogblog http://flickr.com/photos/cogdog/11687452104 shared under a Creative Commons (BY) license

 The post "One Photo.
 Zero Paradoxes.
-Or Many." was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2015/12/one-photo/) on December 3, 2015.
+Or Many." was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2015/12/one-photo/) on December 3, 2015.